What is People Operations? Roles and key responsibilities

 The term People Operations (or People Ops) is gaining traction and many companies use it to describe what would traditionally fall under HR.
 But what is People Operations and why should you adopt it?

-In short, the term People Operations represents a shift from managing to empowering employees and treating employees like internal customers rather than a resource.
+In short, the term People Operations represents a shift from administering employees as a resource to treating employees like internal customers.

 The people-centric organizations of today know that what defines them and enables their success is their people, so they do everything they can to attract the most talented employees and give them the right tools, conditions, and environment to excel.